KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:----:|:------:|
 |   | bool |

-Return True if the coordinate value is not a number.
+Return true if the coordinate value is not a number.

 #### Coord.slope_angle()